Presidio Tunnel Tops

 San Francisco, California

-At the foot of the Golden Gate Bridge, the Presidio Tunnel Tops is a major civic project transforming 14 acres of the San Francisco Presidio on and around the recently completed Doyle Drive tunnels.
-The newly designed park will reconnect San Francisco’s Crissy Field and historic Presidio Main Parade grounds.
-Working in conjunction with landscape architect James Corner Field Operations, EHDD is designing a Youth Campus and renovating the existing Transit Center to support this new park.
+At the foot of the Golden Gate Bridge, the Presidio Tunnel Tops transformed 14 acres of the San Francisco Presidio on and around the Doyle Drive tunnels, reconnecting Crissy Field and the historic Presidio Main Parade grounds.
+Working in conjunction with landscape architect James Corner Field Operations, EHDD designed a Youth Campus and renovated the existing Transit Center as building anchors for the park.

 The 17,000 SF Youth Campus at the base of the Tunnel Tops bluff is a hub for children’s activities.
-It is comprised of three buildings clustered around a central courtyard which will support environmental education programs for the Golden Gate National Parks Conservancy, Presidio Trust, National Park Service, and Presidio Youth Collaborative.
-Historic Building 603 and the newly constructed Lab building will provide classroom, lab, and office space for scheduled environmental education programs.
-The newly constructed Field Station building will be open to the public for hands on exploration of interpretive exhibits about the Presidio’s rich ecology, history, archaeology, and more.
+EHDD designed the campus and its interiors, which are compromised of three buildings clustered around a central courtyard support environmental education programs for the Golden Gate National Parks Conservancy, Presidio Trust, National Park Service, and Presidio Youth Collaborative.
+The Crissy Field Center, historic building 603, and the Lab building provide classroom, lab, and office space for scheduled programs.
+The Field Station building, with a dynamic exhibit fit-out designed by Studio Terpeluk, is open to the public for hands-on exploration of interpretive exhibits about the Presidio’s ecology, history, archaeology, and more.
 It is situated to engage the adjacent Outpost, a large natural playscape for children as young as three.

 Size